Bug 263613 - iwlwifi0 on framework laptop crashes when setting IP

 Classification: Unclassified

-Component: wireless (show other bugs)
+Component: kern (show other bugs)

 Version: CURRENT